naninovel/docs/docs/guide/characters.md

 ## Display Names

-In the character configuration you can set a `Display Name` for specific characters.
+In the character configuration, given `Has Name` is enabled, you can set a `Display Name` for specific characters.
 When set, display name will be shown in the printer name label UI, instead of the character's ID.
 This allows using compound character names, that contains spaces and special characters (which is not allowed for IDs).

 Alternatively, the names can be specified with "CharacterNames" [managed text](/guide/managed-text) document, which is automatically created when running generate managed text resources task.
 Use this to localize display names and/or edit them outside of Unity editor.
 Records in the managed text document have priority over display names set in actor configuration and will override them.